pererinha/BunnyCMS/README.md

 * Highly customizable
 * Front-end templates based on [Mustache Logic-less templates] (http://mustache.github.com/)
 * You can choose between [WYSIWYG Editor](http://nicedit.com/) or [Markdown] (http://daringfireball.net/projects/markdown/) to edit your posts
+* If you choose Markdown you can highlight your code - I'm using geshi here :)
 * It is totally free

 Installation